johanngerberding/johanngerberding.github.io/content/posts/2024-04-23-Retrieval-Augmented-Text-Generation.md

 </table>

 <p align="justify">
-- Why is all this a good idea?
-(Benchmarks)
-- What are challenges?
 For more detailed information regarding training, how they inserted these special tokens and data collection I'll recommend checking out the <a href="https://arxiv.org/pdf/2310.11511">paper</a>.
 </p>